khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 4. If all conditions are met, the system updates the new due date for the corresponding loan record (the new due date is set to 14 days after the original due date) and increments the renewal count by one.
 5. The system displays a "Renewal Successful" notification, clearly showing the new due date to the reader.

-15.2.2.
-Alternative flows:
+*15.2.2.
+Alternative flows*

 o	If the book is reserved by someone else or renewal constraints are violated: The system displays a renewal rejection notification with the specific reason (e.g., "Book is already reserved" or "You have exceeded the allowed number of renewals").
 The book's original due date remains unchanged.

-15.3.
-System state prior to Use-case execution: The reader has successfully logged in and is currently on the interface for managing their borrowed book history.
+*15.3.
+System state prior to Use-case execution: The reader has successfully logged in and is currently on the interface for managing their borrowed book history.*
-15.4.
-System state after Use-case execution: The due date for the borrowed book is updated to 14 days later in the database, and the transaction history records the new status.
+*15.4.
+System state after Use-case execution: The due date for the borrowed book is updated to 14 days later in the database, and the transaction history records the new status.*

 **16. Use-case Over-the-Counter Renewal**

-16.1.
-Summary: The librarian receives the request and processes the book loan extension directly for the patron at the circulation desk.
+*16.1.
+Summary: The librarian receives the request and processes the book loan extension directly for the patron at the circulation desk.*

-16.2.
-Flow of Events:
+*16.2.
+Flow of Events*

-16.2.1.
-Main Flow:
+*16.2.1.
+Main Flow*

 1. The patron brings the book or their library card to the desk to request a due date extension.
 2. The librarian scans the patron's library card to verify their account status.